Sites to Visit

 Trails & Auto Tours

-Hiking trails are open sunrise to sunset, daily
+Lakeside Drive and the following hiking trails are open sunrise to sunset, daily (seasonal closures due to hunting)

 Kiskadee Trail This 1/8 of a mile trail is fully accessible and starts at the Visitor Center parking lot.
 A short, paved loop, it includes an observation deck and small bridge.